TZEmrichMills/BACSearcher/SupplementalCode/README.txt

 Associated manuscript: A recombineering pipeline to clone large and complex genes in Chlamydomonas, by Emrich-Mills et al. (2020)

-All files are available in the associated GitHub repository: https://github.com/TZEmrichMills/Chlamydomonas_recombineering

 ------

 FILES